Signposts

 to the 5000’ summit of Newfound Gap.
 From the gap, we took the AT north for

-two and a half miles, and then followed the Boulevard Trail for five miles
+two and a half miles and then followed the Boulevard Trail for five miles

-our lungs just to stay awake.
-You only meet a few people in your life who
+of our lungs just to stay awake.

 several memorable ascents of Blood.
 On one, we came across the Freeman Trail